Skip to content

 IMPORTANT:

-Make sure there is nothing (not a table) in front of the door you plan to do your entrance.
+in front of the door you plan to do your entrance.

 seating in front window

-Avoid seating in Front of a window
+Avoid seating in Front of a window.

 flowers decorations